maarten-pennings/CCS811/README.md

      CCS811: eco2=405 ppm  etvoc=0 ppb
      CCS811: eco2=405 ppm  etvoc=0 ppb
      ```
- - It is normal that early measurements no data yet ; the internal gas library needs some data points to startup.
+ - It is normal that early measurements do not provide data yet; the internal gas library needs some data points to startup.

  - At the time of writing this application, `application version: 2000` is available on the ams.com website.
    You might still have version 1100.
-To Flash it, you need the [CCS811 eval kit](https://ams.com/ccs811evalkit).
+To flash version 2000, you need the [CCS811 eval kit](https://ams.com/ccs811evalkit).
    As an alternative, you could try my [flash example](examples/ccs811flash) - on your own risk.

 (end of doc)